MikeBishop/dns-alt-svc/draft-schwartz-httpbis-dns-alt-svc.md

 This construction is intended to be extensible in two ways.
 First, any extensions that are made to the Alt-Svc format for transmission over HTTPS are also applicable here, unless expressly mentioned otherwise.
-Second, although "https" is the only scheme for which Alt-Svc is currently defined, including the scheme in the DNS name allows for ALTSVC to serve future schemes as well.
+Second, including the scheme in the DNS name allows for ALTSVC to serve schemes other than HTTPS, such as HTTP with Opportunistic Security
+{{!RFC8164}}) and any future schemes for which Alt-Svc may be defined.

 ## Comparison with alternatives